rssws/moodle-dl-ext/README.md

 3. Run `yarn install` to install dependencies.
 4. Generate the extension using `yarn package`.
 5. Import the extension using the generated folder `output`.

+## Contribution

+Your contribution is welcomed!

+Please submit an issue first for feature requests or bug reports.

+If you want to contribute directly to the code, create a PR from your fork ([How-to](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork)).

 ## License
 [GPL-3.0](./LICENSE)